2019 : This post describes the classic method.

 There are generic ones supposed to work on any machine with the same foot attachment.
 I have a generic foot, but it doesn’t fit my machine.
 There are two standard widths of clip-on feet, so check a generic foot fits your machine before buying !

 Quick foot recognition : Several presser feet have two grooves on the bottom.
 This one usually has a narrow needle hole, plus the piece at the front for unfolding the zip.
-Cording and pintuck feet have a hole wide enough for zigzag stitch or twin needle.
+Cording and pintuck feet also have bottom grooves, but also have a hole wide enough for zigzag stitch or twin needle.

 Check your zip.
 Conventional zips with plastic coils and invisible zips look similar.
 Both types have one side where the coils show, one flat side.